Readerlution/Finance/VaR_Korea/VaR.md

 Where, n = number of days and λ adjusts weight given to past day i.
 Higher the λ, bigger weight is given to day i and λ < 1 with Σ weight<sub>i</sub> = 1.

 `	`This experiment used λ = .995 as the parameter for weight calculation.
-Once the weights are calculated for each date, the data can be sorted by portfolio dollar[^1] returns (losses) in ascending order.
+Once the weights are calculated for each date, the data can be sorted by portfolio dollar returns (losses) in ascending order.
 From the sorted data, 1-day VaR is estimated by cumulatively adding the weight on a rolling basis until the desired confidence level is reached or exceeded the first time.
 This data point represents the VaR based on historical data with age-weighted scheme.
 Our portfolio returned 1-day weighted VaR of 313,829,605 won and 524, 180, 519 won at 95% confidence level and 99% confidence level respectively.

 1. **Volatility Updating Approach**